+B.3.1 Restrictions on Participation

+Organizers shall impose no restrictions on participation in NASSPDA titled events that are not included in these rules.

+B.3.2 Separate Classification/Grading

+Separate classification/grading rounds for categories separated by gender configuration are required for NASSPDA authorized titled events.

+B.3.3 When a Title isn't awarded

-- 1. Organizers shall impose no restrictions on participation in NASSPDA titled events that are not included in these rules. - 2.
-Separate grading for male and female couples is required for authorized titled events. - 3.
-Should a particular title be authorized for a category, but not competed, no title shall be awarded for that category in that time period. - 4.
+Should a particular title be authorized for a category, but not competed, no title shall be awarded for that category in that time period.

+B.3.4 Reporting Requirement

 The competition organizer is required to submit to NASSPDA within 90 days after the competition a list of all authorized titles that were awarded and to whom.